@media (min-width: 768px){h1.article__title.heading--one{font-size:30px;}}

 “We are thrilled to be partnering with local high schools and community colleges on the National University Teacher Pathway Inclusion Program, which will increase the pool of highly qualified and diverse teacher candidates in San Diego who are committed to teaching the next generations of students,” said Beth Kransberger, director of the Teacher Pathway Inclusion Program in the Office of the President at National University.

 Led by Dean Dr. Judy Mantle, the Sanford College of Education at National University is the largest single producer of teaching credential candidates in California and one of the Top 10 largest schools of education in the country.
-The college offers more than 50 on-site and online programs in the areas of teacher education, special education, educational administration, school counseling, and psychology.
+The college offers more than 50 in-person and online programs in the areas of teacher education, special education, educational administration, school counseling, and psychology.
 The college has earned accreditation from the National Council for Accreditation of Teacher Education (NCATE), recognizing its rigorous, evidence-based standards for teacher education programs.

 As a part of the Teacher Pathway Inclusion Program, National University is providing:

-• Dedicated staff to assist with transfer, orientation, registration, financial aid, and the online course environment
+- Dedicated staff to assist with transfer, orientation, registration, financial aid, and the online course environment

-• Specialized curriculum designed to use affordable or free materials such as e-books or open-source materials, where possible
+- Specialized curriculum designed to use affordable or free materials such as e-books or open-source materials, where possible

-• Assistance in establishing an academic and professional growth plan
+- Assistance in establishing an academic and professional growth plan

-• Discounted tuition for SDUSD or Mesa paraprofessional staff who enroll in the program
+- Discounted tuition for SDUSD or Mesa paraprofessional staff who enroll in the program

 The National University Teacher Pathway Inclusion Program has its roots in San Diego County’s Diamond District, which is home to more than 88,000 residents.
 This demographically-diverse area was chosen because of its potential for ongoing impact in preparing and bringing back teachers to serve in the community.
 The program, which has the support of the San Diego Workforce Partnership, is dedicated to offering a solution to the teacher shortage and to address the need for more teachers who come from diverse backgrounds.
 As the program progresses, National University, which has been designated as a Hispanic Serving Institution (HSI), hopes to expand to serve diverse student populations locally, regionally, and nationally.